USHSTA Executive Director

 Steve Milano was responsible for the launch of the U.S. High School Tennis Association in 2000, serves as its executive director and conducts the USHSTA coaching workshops.
 He is also the founder and executive director of the National Federation of State High School Tennis Associations.

-While at the PTRF, Steve served as publisher and editor-in-fhief of TennisPro, the bi-monthly trade magazine for tennis teachers and coaches read in more than 100 countries worldwide.
+While at the PTRF, Steve served as publisher and editor-in-chief of TennisPro, the bi-monthly trade magazine for tennis teachers and coaches read in more than 100 countries worldwide.
 In addition, he coordinated the PTR Foundation International Tennis Symposium, an international gathering of tennis teachers and coaches from more than 30 countries.

 At the Foundation, Steve assumed sole responsibility for turning the organization into a respected industry entity, working with such individuals as Arthur Ashe, Tracy Austin, Bud Collins, Owen Davidson, Billie Jean King and Stan Smith.